fredysiswanto/foodtrip-api/README.md

 ## About This Project

-This repository serves as a learning resource for API development and testing.
-It demonstrates best practices in Node.js development, database management, and API design patterns.
-The API is designed to be used by the [FoodTrip 😋 - Food Ordering Web App🍕](https://github.com/micahvllz/foodtrip-web).
+This repository serves as a learning resource for QA to improve api testing for simulate real project.

 ## Key Features